Appiani family: History

 He was succeeded by his son Gherardo (c.
 1370-1405) in 1398, who, one year later, ceded the seigniory of Pisa to Gian Galeazzo Visconti, lord of Milan; when the latter died, Pisa was sold to Florence by Gabriele Maria Visconti, while the Appiani retained the lordship of Piombino, Suvereto, Buriano, Scarlino, Vignale, Populonia, Elba, Pianosa and Montecristo.
 Gherardo was succeeded by his son Iacopo II in 1404; at his death (1441), his mother and regent Paola Colonna clashed against Emanuele Appiani for Piombino.
 Paola Colonna died in 1445, and the rule went to Caterina, Iacopo II's sister, although the effective rule was held by her husband Rinaldo Orsini.
-Rinaldo died of plague in 1450 and Caterina in 1451, after which Emanuele was elected lord of Piombino by the population.
+Rinaldo died of plague in 1450, and Caterina in 1451, after which Emanuele was elected lord of Piombino by the population.

-Iacopo V married two sisters of the two Medici popes Leo X and Clement VII and, after they had both died, a descendant of Lorenzo de' Medici.
+Iacopo V married three nieces of the Medici pope Leo X: Emilia Ridolfi, her younger sister Clarice (daughters of Contessina de' Medici) and finally Elena Salviati (daughter of Lucrezia de' Medici), but had issue only by Elena.
 However, his son Iacopo VI was ousted from Piombino in 1548 by emperor Charles V, who assigned his lands to Cosimo I, Duke of Tuscany.
 Iacopo was restored in 1559, though three years later a popular revolt forced him to fight in the Tuscan navy, leaving his son Alessandro as governor.
 Alessandro was able to obtain the imperial legitimation, but was killed by the populace in 1589 after four years of reign.

 Iacopo VII succeeded him, obtaining from emperor Rudolf II the title of prince.
 After Iacopo died heirless in 1603, Piombino went to a cousin, but the principality was actually held by Isabella Appiani until 1628, when she was ousted; finally, in 1634 emperor Ferdinand II assigned Piombino to Niccolò Ludovisi, who married a daughter of Isabella.